OHIF/Viewers/platform/docs/docs/platform/services/data/HangingProtocolService.md

 Default initialization of the modes handles running the `HangingProtocolService`

+## Hanging Protocol Instance Definition
+A hanging protocol has an id provided in the module which is used to identify the protocol.
+Mostly these should include the module name so that they do not overlap, with the suggested id being `${moduleId}.${simpleName}`.
+The 'default' name is used as the hanging protocol id when no other protocol applies, and can be set as the last module listed containing 'default'.

+See the typescript definitions for more details on the structure.

 ## Custom Attribute
 In some situations, you might want to match based on a custom attribute and not the DICOM tags.
 For instance,